2020PB/police-brutality/reports/Minnesota.md

 Police on the rooftop of the 3rd precinct fire flashbang grenades into crowd of peaceful protesters.

-tags: flashbangs, rubber-bullets, tear-gas, protestor
+tags: stun-grenade, rubber-bullet, tear-gas, protestor

 id: mn-minneapolis-14